Baglung District: Introduction

 Baglung is surrounded by Parbat, Myagdi, Rukum, Rolpa, Pyuthan and Gulmi districts.
 It has 59 Village Development Committees and one Municipality.
 Baglung has the moniker "District of suspension bridges" as there are numerous suspension bridges.
 It is a hilly district, and most of the population settled on the sides of the rivers.
 Fertile plains situated on either side of the rivers are used for farming.
 The headquarters of Baglung District is Baglung Municipality which is located on a plateau overlooking the holy Kali Gandaki.
-Like Nepal, Baglung is also diverse in religion, culture, ethnicity, altitude, temperature etc. Hinduism and Buddhism are the major religions.
+Like Nepal, Baglung is also diverse in religion, culture, ethnicity, altitude, temperature etc. Hinduism and Buddhism are the major religions here.

 Baglung is rich in herbal medicinal plants.
 Rice, Corn, Millet, Wheat and Potato are the major crops of Baglung.
 Small scale mining mostly for Iron and Copper was a major activity in Baglung in the past.
 However, due to the economics of operating small mines most have closed since.
 Slate mining remains the most widespread form of mining in present times.

 Baglung Municipality, Hatiya- Galkot and Burtibang are the main trading centers of Baglung.
 Galkot, Kusma and Burtibang are connected by roads with the district headquarters Baglung Bazaar.
 Baglung is served by the Nepal Electricity Authority and various small local hydropower plants.
 Recently, the telephone has been accessible in almost all villages in Baglung.
 Baglung is considered to be one of the politically most conscious districts and it plays a significant role in Nepali politics.